As a landlord, you may want to know how to comply with the California Sex Offender Disclosure Law.

 Luckily, several California attorneys provide the answer to this question.

 How do Landlords Comply with the California Sex Offender Disclosure Law?

 “Notice: Pursuant to Section 290.46 of the Penal Code, information about specified registered sex offenders is made available to the public via the California Megan’s Law Website operated by the California Department of Justice.
 Depending on an offender’s criminal history, this information will include either the address at which the offender resides or the community of residence and ZIP Code in which he or she resides.”
 (Source)

 It all began back in the 1990s with the rape and murder of a seven-year-old girl named Megan Kanka.
 Public outcry across America led to new laws about sex offenders.

 In 1996, President Bill Clinton signed Megan’s Law requiring sex offenders to register with the National Sex Offender Registry managed by the FBI.

-Every state followed this law by maintaining their own state registries of their sex offenders.
+Every state followed this law by maintaining its own state registries of its sex offenders.

 Landlords across the U.S. began to deal with tenant screening concerning Megan’s Law.
 Yet, confusion existed amongst landlords in different states about what information they must disclose and how.

 Federal Laws about Housing Discrimination Based on Criminal History